Choosing the Right Camp

-Any number of things will initially attract and motivate you to seriously consider a camp for your child.
-Location, session duration, pricing, facilities and programs are all easily communicated in camp publications, brochures and videos.
+As you search through camp directories, any number of things will initially attract and motivate you to seriously consider a camp for your child.
+Location, session duration, pricing, facilities and programs are all easily communicated in camp publications, brochures, videos and online.
 However, you'll ultimately want to learn about the people who are responsible for the camp's policies and operation: Camp Directors and Operators.
 These professionals and their staff will guide, support, entertain and educate your child while at summer camp, so you'll want to ask several important questions and discuss key topics in order to make the best possible choice.
 Review this list before calling or visiting the Camp Director and be sure to add to it.
 With a little time and effort, you'll find a wonderful camp that fits your needs and, more importantly, those of your youngster.

 1. Camp Philosophy